I am Jay Francois-Campbell. Professional theatrical tailor, author and pattern cutter.

 2 Analyse

-ANALYSE the garment so that you are able to make notes on what is required to complete the item.
+Analyse the garment so that you are able to make notes on what is required to complete the item.
 This includes what what fabrics and trimmings are needed as well as any unusual features.

 3 Measure